learn-academy-2023-foxtrot/full-stack-rails-foxy-instructors/README.md

 ## Full Stack Rails 10/4/23 Foxtrot

 ## helpful terminal commands
-- To see a list of available routes: $ `rails routes -E`
+- To see a list of available routes in the terminal: $ `rails routes -E`
+- To see a list of available routes and their aliases in the browser: http://localhost:3000/rails/info/routes
 - To stop server: `control + c`

 ## Setup the empty repo